4 Tips for Mastering Email Marketing in Your Law Firm

 - Don’t mention anything about large cash settlements or include dollar signs in your email, which also triggers the Spam algorithm

-- Keep an eye on the size of any images you include and compress them using a site like tinypng.com
+- Keep an eye on the size of any images you include, and always compress them using a site like tinypng.com

 - Maintain an 80:20 text-to-image ratio in your emails

 If you want to take it one step further into email deliverability, you can look into ensuring your DKIM/SPF are set up properly.
 If you use Shared IPs to send emails, make sure none of them are listed on any blacklists.
 You can also set up separate subdomains for various email types (i.e. a subdomain for appointment confirmations and a separate subdomain for marketing emails).

 4. Follow the 80/20 rule